Penworks/smartlearning/category/tutorials-and-guides.md

 ---
 layout: category
+title: Tutorials and Guides
-title: tutorials and guides
+description: a page for tutorials and guides posts
-permalink: category/tutorials-and-guides
+permalink: category/Tutorials%20and%20Guides
 exclude: true
 ---